 Jump to:

-Chinese lemon chicken features bite-sized fried chicken coated in a bright, tangy and savory lemon sauce!
+Chinese lemon chicken features bite-sized fried chicken coated in a bright, tangy, and savory lemon sauce!

-It originates from Hong Kong and has become popular in North America.
-I love making this at home as it's simple and there's no wet batter in my version.
+This Asian chicken originates from Hong Kong and has become popular in North America.

 Ingredients & Substitutes

-Please scroll down to below recipe card for exact measurements:
+Please scroll down to the below recipe card for exact measurements.

-- Neutral Oil: like avocado oil, sunflower oil, grapeseed oil, peanut oil, vegetable oil, or canola oil.
-Avoid olive oil or any low-smoke point oil.
+- Neutral Oil: Use a neutral oil like avocado, sunflower, grapeseed, peanut, vegetable, or canola oil.
+Avoid olive oil or any low-smoke-point oil.

 - Salt